 Of course there are other expenses involved with starting seedlings indoors.
 Not every seed will germinate.
 You also need pots and potting soil to grow your veggies in.
 And unless you have a south facing window in your home, artificial lighting will be necessary.

 But even still, a gardener comes out ahead financially when starting their own seedlings!

-Reason 5: Seed Starting Enables Gardeners to Grow a Fall Garden
+Reason 5: Seed Starting Can Extend Your Fall Garden Season

 Gardeners who live in climates where they have a long autumn season will often put in a “fall” garden.”

 In a fall garden, gardeners plant the exact same things they planted in early spring.
 These are cool weather crops with short maturation dates: lettuces, spinach, radishes, turnips kohlrabi, etc.

 Depending on their climate, fall gardeners may not need to start seeds indoors.
 But many do.
 Because here’s the thing: cool weather crops won’t germinate well in the heat of summer (nor will the plants be happy).